 For instance, the significant issues of the time like climate change or the treatment of women at workplaces are not something they ignore.
 Millennials will not only avoid buying from companies that are on the wrong side of these issues but will go out of their way to make it clear on social media platforms like Twitter.

 Hence, it becomes immensely important to appear as a brand that not only embraces positive social change, but itself takes such measures.
 Never has been a generation so socially active than millennials.
 Brands need to be aware of this fact to ensure they’re not registered in their wrong books.

 8) Meaningful And Transparent Advertising

 The days of lofty advertisement are all but gone.
 The companies that use traditional ad commercials riddled with fallacies are not going to appeal to the millennials.

 This is because the millennials expect a lot more wit and guile from the brands and won’t just trust everything.
-They’re skeptic about lofty claims and will waste no time in downplaying advertisements with misleading claims and even mock them.
+They’re skeptical about lofty claims and will waste no time downplaying advertisements with misleading claims and even mock them.

 Hence, when you think of how to sell to millennials, chuck out the over-the-top ad commercials of the old times.

 Also, an advertisement that is more about the state of things in the real world is gaining more popularity today.
 This is because millennials hardly ever buy into the lofty claims of brands, which was the case a decade ago.
 They either get impressed, or they get frustrated.

 This extreme reaction of love or hate is the signature attitude of millennials, and brands need to be very careful regarding it.
 Selling to millennials isn’t just about catching their eye but intriguing them.

 How To Sell To Millennials – More than Just Consumers